p5-search-engine

 Load the inverted index

-The Index server loads the inverted index file, PageRank file, and stopwords files into memory.
+The Index server loads the inverted index file, PageRank file, and stopwords file into memory.
 It should only load the files into memory once after the Flask app is initialized.

 Make sure that your Index server reads stopwords.txt